Bernard Berrian: Chicago Bears

-Minnesota Vikings (2008 - 2011)
+Minnesota Vikings

 On March 1, 2008, Berrian signed a six-year, $42 million contract with the Minnesota Vikings that included $16 million in guaranteed money.

-His first touchdown as a Viking was against the New Orleans Saints which tied up the game 27–27 they would later win that game 30-27.
+His first touchdown as a Viking was against the New Orleans Saints which tied up the game 27–27 they would later win that game 30–27.
 He led all wideouts with 102 yards off a career playoff-high nine catches.
 He also caught an 86-yard catch and run against the Lions.
 On November 30, 2008, in a game against the Chicago Bears, Berrian caught a 99-yard touchdown pass from Gus Frerotte, tying an NFL record for the longest pass from scrimmage.
-On December 14, 2008, he returned an 82 yard punt against the Arizona Cardinals after a quick three and out on their opening drive.
-He also caught a 49-yard touchdown pass in a 28-21 victory over the Houston Texans.
+On December 14, 2008, he returned an 82-yard punt against the Arizona Cardinals after a quick three and out on their opening drive.
+He also caught a 49-yard touchdown pass in a 28–21 victory over the Houston Texans.
 Berrian had the highest average per. catch that NFL season with 20.1 yards per catch.
 Berrian finished the season with 48 catches, 964 yards and 7 touchdowns.
 (50 catches for exactly 1,000 yards and 7 touchdowns including the playoffs.)

 In 2009, with the acquisition of 20-year veteran quarterback Brett Favre, Berrian became one of the deep threats of the wide receiver core along with Sidney Rice, Percy Harvin, and Visanthe Shiancoe.
 He struggled with a hamstring injury that bothered him all season long.
 He ended the season with 55 catches for 618 yards and 4 touchdowns, 2 touchdowns in the series with the Green Bay Packers, and 2 in the games with the Seattle Seahawks and Baltimore Ravens.
 In the NFC Championship, Berrian recorded 9 receptions for 102 yards.

 In 2010, the 7-year veteran finished with 28 receptions, for 252 yards, and no touchdowns.
 It was his lowest season in his entire career.
 His best performance of the season came against the Arizona Cardinals where he caught 9 passes for 91 yards.

 On October 24, 2011, Berrian was released by the Vikings.